 The largest film production in South Australia’s history!@warnerbros will bring their epic action film, Mortal Kombat, to life here in SA.
 SA locations.
 SA crews.
 SA VFX companies.

-According to Engadget, McQuoid has previously directed a PS3 advertisement featuring famous PlayStation characters a few years ago.
+, McQuoid has previously directed a PS3 advertisement featuring famous PlayStation characters a few years ago.

 “I’m really happy and excited to be bringing another show back to Australia with Mortal Kombat, especially after having such a great experience filming Aquaman,” Wan was quoted as saying.
 “Now we get to experience South Australia with its scenic locations and a wealth of artistic talent to work with.
 It will be perfectly suited for this fantasy-action project.”